 Anyone can grow a patch of wild onion for the enjoyment of seeing the first green leaves of spring!

 Germination: seeds need a warm, moist period followed by a cold one to break the dormancy, which usually happens when they drop on the woodland floor in late summer.
-Kept moist some seeds may start to germinate in Oct.-Nov.
+Kept moist the seeds will start to germinate in Oct.-Nov.